mlowicki/rhythm/README.md

 }
 ```

 Mesos task will have "DB_PASSWORD" environment variable set to value returned by secrets backend when "webservices/oauth/db/password" will be passed.
-In case of e.g. Vault it'll be interpreted as path to secret from which value under `value` key will retrieved.
+In case of e.g. Vault it'll be interpreted as path to secret from which data under `value` key will retrieved.

 Options:
 * backend (optional) - "vault" or "none" ("none" used by default)